Grenoble-Institute-Neurosciences/AutoNeuriteJ/README.md

 Part 2 and 3 settings are already recorded to run properly with DIV2 hippocampal neurons, but could be adapted for other neurons types.
 Part 2 and 3 are more automated so that different conditions (images) may be analyzed after indicating the directories containing all different files.

-Recommanded settings for hippocampal neurons at 1µm/pxl resolution :
+Recommended settings for hippocampal neurons at 1µm/pxl resolution :

 	-Part I :
 		- Minimal area for a neuron (in pixels) : 1500